kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

-First, the interceptor should register itself with all the pods it is interested in evicting/intercepting (either partially or fully) by adding itself to the `.spec.evictionInterceptors` field.
+First, the interceptor should register itself with all the pods it is interested in evicting/intercepting (either partially or fully) by adding itself to the `.spec.evictionInterceptors` field of the pod.
 This list is then added to the [EvictionRequest](#pod-and-evictionrequest-api)) on admission.

 The Interceptor type should set the `interceptorClass`, `priority` and `role`  fields.
 For more